nate-sheltry/BG3_ModManager_Fix/Readme.md

 Thats it!
 Your mods should work!
 Also, this fix should work for future versions of Baldur's Gate 3.

-To update this tool for a new version of Baldur's gate 3 or if you want to add more mods and your game_version.lsx file is missing:
+To update this tool for a new version of Baldur's gate 3

 1. Delete your modsettings.lsx file in Local Appdata, than run your game.
 (This will create a new baseline file)

-2. If the game has updated, delete your game_version.lsx file in the tool's folder.
+2. Delete your game_version.lsx file in the tool's folder.
 Then run the tool as if it is a first time use.

 I imagine this will become obsolete as the BG3 Mod Manager is updated, but it should work perpetually.